BSP Funding Opportunities

 Academic Fellowships

-- Registered UCSD graduate students, enrolled for the 2023-24 academic year
+- A registered UCSD graduate student, enrolled for the academic year of award

-- In residence during their funding quarter (please note that BSP Graduate Seminar and Writing Collective sessions and a number of BSP events throughout the 2023-24 academic year will be in person only events)
+- In residence during their funding quarter and available to participate in events throughout the year of award (please note that BSP Graduate Seminar and Writing Collective sessions and the majority of BSP events throughout the academic year will be in person only events)

 - Project description (no more than 1200 words), including timetable for completion